Nithur-M/work-from-anywhere/product-manager-jobs.md

 <p>🌎 While we are an all-remote company and hire <a href="https://sourcegraph.notion.site/How-we-engage-talent-outside-of-the-US-218f7193695a46cbb1ef39ef9c1f72d4">almost anywhere</a> in the world, we have a preference for someone to reside in the following locations for this role.
 However, if you feel qualified, we welcome you to apply regardless of location.
 No matter what, working hours&nbsp;<em>must overlap</em> at least 4 hours/day with the US Pacific timezone as there is a great amount of planning that takes place synchronously in the western US.</p>
 <p><strong>Preferred location:</strong></p>
 <ul>
-<li>Remote - United States and Canada</li>
+<li>Remote - San Francisco</li>
 </ul>
 <h2><span style="color: rgb(140, 51, 236);"><strong>Why this job is exciting</strong></span></h2>
 <p>To achieve our mission, we're looking for a Product Manager to help grow our values-driven, all-remote team.
-Reporting to the VP of Product, you'll work on our marquee Code Search product, which represents the top product in the industry in this category and a significant percentage of our recurring&nbsp; revenue.
-You’ll have the opportunity to make a big impact as we level up this product to meet the increasingly high needs of our large enterprise customers.</p>
+Reporting to our CEO and co-founder, you'll work across all of Sourcegraph, including our Code Search platform and our AI coding assistant, Cody.
+You’ll have the opportunity to make a big impact as we level up our product to meet the increasingly high needs of our customers.</p>
 <p>As a Product Manager, you will have more responsibility, upside, and growth potential than anywhere else otherwise comparable.
 We strive to make Sourcegraph the best company where exceptionally talented people can thrive.
 If you join us, we know you’ll make a big impact!&nbsp; Here’s what we’re thinking:</p>
 <p>📅 Within one month, you will…</p>
 <ul>